Road closures in Pima County

 Road closures in Pima CountyNew

-PIMA COUNTY, Ariz.
-(KVOA) - Here’s the Pima Department of Transportation’s road conditions update:
+TUCSON (KVOA) - Here's the latest road conditions update in Pima County.

 - Jamie Ave North of Bopp Road